Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.2.3 =
+* Changed few logs texts.
+* Updated the readme files.
+* A JS function was marked as deprecated.
+* When do Refeund, do not set the order in pending status, until it waits for DMN.
+Just add a message.
+* In the plugin settings activate "Save changes" when click on "Clean" button.

 = 3.2.2 =
 * Use proper way to get Order private meta data in create_wc_subscr_order();